Charlotte Amalie of Hesse-Kassel: Crown Princess

 The marriage was on 15 June 1667 in Nykøbing Slot.
 Charlotte Amalie was appreciated for learning the Danish language, which was not a given thing for a royal consort in that era and which she mastered prior to becoming Queen.
 It was said of her that she:

-"...willingly and completely love not only our people but also our language, that she has learned to speak to our people before even ascending the throne, while bringing shame on those, who has been eating our bread for thirty years and not bothered to learn even thirty Danish words."
+"...willingly and completely loves not only our people but also our language, which she has learned to speak to our people before even ascending the throne, while bringing shame on those who have been eating our bread for thirty years and not bothered to learn even thirty Danish words."

 Much to the distress of her mother-in-law, Charlotte Amalie actually was a lively, smart and independent woman.
 She was not a meek person and made her pleasure and displeasure quite openly known, though her anger was also quickly subdued.
 The English ambassador Robert Molesworth, 1st Viscount Molesworth called her "A Princess worthy of being described with honor, even if she did not have such a high position. [...] very winning, lovable and unconstrained," while the French ambassador described her: "This lady has pale skin and brown hair.
 While not beautiful, nether is there anything ugly about her.
 She has a fine figure and a pleasant personality.
 She speaks quite good French, and her conversation shows that she has plenty of mind."